Healthcare Online Marketing in 2020: 10 Proven Strategies to Grow

 - Have fun and collaborate it is called “social” media for a reason

 These are the most important platforms to spend time on.
 We, however, always recommend focusing on becoming a master of one platform, and you can disseminate the content to the other platforms.

-If you are looking for more social media resources check out this blog post on Which Social Media Platforms are right for your practice type, or the Instagram Guide to Your First 1,000 Followers.
+If you are looking for more social media resources check out this blog post on Instagram marketing for medical practices.

 The Right Blend of Digital Advertising

 Digital advertising in healthcare is a powerful way to hyper-target your demographic and geographical area.
 If leveraged properly, it can be a fantastic way to drive new patients and revenue to your practice.

 However, you have to understand what works best on each platform.

 Google Ads is an advertising platform where you bid on keywords and create ads to show to people who search for those specific keywords.

 Example of a psychiatric client.
 We are promoting the fact that they do virtual visits.

 Research is critical before jumping into any Google Ads campaigns.